mkalkbrenner/dof_configtool_client/README.md

 Using the DOF configtool it's impossible to set a different default duration other then the global one on a specific port.
 You would have to do that for all tables.

-Using this option you can set such a per port default duration for all games at once.
+Using this option you can set such a default duration per port for all games at once.
 But this will only happen if there's not yet set an individual duration.
+To modify some of such individual durations see `target_effect_duration` and `drop_target_effect_duration` below.

 So `default_effect_duration[23] = 100` sets the duration to _100ms_ for all triggers on output _23_ of a given output controller if an individual setting doesn't exist already.